 - Drawing

-One of the downsides of Keep is that there is no native desktop app.
-You can install it on Google Chrome and Microsoft Edge.
+One of the downsides of Keep is that there is no desktop app.
+Another drawback is that it does not support multiple note types in a single note.

-Another drawback is that it does not support some note types in a single note.
 For example, adding a checklist in a text note will convert all the existing text to checklists.

 Obsidian